McAmy2001/Take-A-Hike-2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## This is a web application for users to post their thoughts on all things about hiking trails.
-The app is located on Heroku at [https://mcamy2001-take-a-hike.herokuapp.com/](https://mcamy2001-take-a-hike.herokuapp.com/).
+Watch a demo [here](https://drive.google.com/file/d/1LRUDjDxmAqvSzSuLUa-ZjrTZWKCeawjh/view?usp=sharing).

 ## Table of Contents: